mccullaghlab/shapeGMMTorch/README.md

 ## Installation

-The package can be installed using pip
+The package can be installed by downloading and then running

-`pip install shapeGMM`

-or downloaded and installed with

 `python setup.py install`